 Recall when I was diagnosed, I was experiencing fatigue, fevers, night sweats and severe anemia.
-It took a few months of me being sick to get me diagnosed.
+It took a few months of being sick to get me diagnosed.
 Once diagnosed, we went though three chemo regimens that did nothing for me.
 My kidneys were on the verge of complete and total failure.
 At this point Berenson started me on Treanda (Bendamustine), which at the time wasn't really being used on myeloma.
-But it worked, it got my numbers down to a good spot.
+But it worked and it got my numbers down to a good spot.
 Then I was on maintenance for about 10 months.
 That was velcade, revlimid and dex.

 Over the past few months, I've been getting fatigued with a lot of muscle and bone pain.
 We did a full body scan and my bones look good.
 My kidneys remain pretty darn good, considering where they were.
 My numbers?
 Well they have slowing been inching up.
 But the most recent month they took a significant jump and I've been feeling crappier.

 There are two terms that myeloma patients are familiar with: relapse and refractory.
 Relapse is when a patient has been doing no treatment and the cancer gets reignited.
 Refractory is when a patient is doing treatment and the drugs stop working and the cancer gets aggressive.
 These two terms are what makes myeloma incurable.
 Relapse or refractory is inevitable.
 It's just a matter of when.
 And then it's a matter of there being other drugs that are effective.

 So I am now refractory.
 It's time to change my mix.
 I'll be doing darzalex and pomalyst, both myeloma drugs that weren't around when I was diagnosed.
 Darzalex is infused and pomalyst is a pill.
 Taken together and with dexamethasone, every one's least favorite steroid, the regimen is pretty effective.
 I start Friday.